open-quantum-safe/liboqs-cpp/README.md

 Contents
 --------

 liboqs-cpp is a header-only wrapper.
-The project contains the following files:
+The project contains the following files and folders:

  - `include/oqs_cpp.h`: the main header filed
  - `examples/kem.cpp`: key encapsulation example